 The cornerstone of this heart-centered contemplative approach to therapy is the assumption that at the core of every human being is an ever-present state of inherent health that is our true nature.
-It is unsullied by life’s experiences, always there, regardless of the situation we find ourselves in or the events that have shaped our personalities and influenced how we live our lives.
+It is unsullied by life’s experiences, always there, regardless of events that have shaped our personalities and influenced how we live our lives.

 What is Mindfulness?